mohdaminv21/dropee-drag-drop/README.md

     DB_USERNAME=root
     DB_PASSWORD=

-2. Put dropee-dev folder in your webserver dir such as www/
+3. Put the folder in your webserver dir such as www/

-3. Cd to dropee-dev folder and run "php artisan run serve"
+4. Cd to the folder.

+5. Run "composer install".

+6. Run "npm install"

+7. Run "php artisan serve'

-4. Go to http://localhost:8000 on your browser.
+8. Go to http://localhost:8000 on your browser.
 This development is tested on chrome and firefox.